JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 ## New Messaging

-Now that I knew where the error message comes from, I wanted to understand what the new message should be.
+Now that I knew where the error message comes from, I needed to decide on a new message.
 The _`'case' is not allowed as a variable declaration name`_ suggestion from above seemed like a pretty reasonable first guess.

 To verify, I checked what a few different JavaScript engines emit for the `const case = 123` snippet: